fortio/fortio/README.md

 	List of pXX to calculate (default "50,75,90,99,99.9") -payload string
 	Payload string to send along
-  -ping
+  -payload-size int
+    Payload size to create random payload.
+Any written input payload is going to be overwritten -ping
 	grpc load test: use ping instead of health
   -profile string